 In Section 2, we mentioned the importance of methodology when it comes to recruitment analytics.
-Basically, your approach to data collection and analysis can mean the difference between garbage or gold.
+Basically, your approach to data hygiene can mean the difference between garbage or gold.
 Here are some fundamentals on getting started with recruiting analytics.

 GETTING STARTED / 01

 Learn (very) basic data management skills

 Don’t worry; by very basic, we mean very basic.
 Using a data management system is something most people can learn fairly easily.
 You just need to know a couple of things.

 The first thing anyone using a database should understand is that databases don’t make leaps in logic.
 If two things aren’t exactly the same, the database will assume they’re two separate things.
 Which means your hiring team will need to establish precise naming conventions for every single type of data point you want to collect and analyze.

 For example, your ATS won’t know that ‘LI’ is shorthand for ‘LinkedIn,’ that ‘HR’ is shorthand for ‘Human Resources,’ or even that ‘St’ is short for ‘Street.’
 Your hiring team will need a system for naming every piece of data and will have to stick to that system every time they use the ATS.
 Otherwise someone will always need to find and combine records (e.g., all the ‘CB,’ ‘Career,’ ‘CBuilder,’ and ‘CareerBuilder’ candidates).